Skip to main content

 17) Deployment Success Rate

-To avert such pitfalls, it becomes imperative for managers to meticulously monitor the Deployment Success Rate, which entails assessing the ratio of successful deployments to those failing.
+To avoid such pitfalls, it is imperative for managers to meticulously monitor the Deployment Success Rate, which entails assessing the ratio of successful deployments to those that fail.

 However, the initial step in this process involves formulating precise criteria for defining what constitutes success.
 For instance, the successful execution of a rollback procedure might be considered a success, even if it means the primary deployment was not completed as intended.
 Conversely, a deployment could be categorized as unsuccessful if a variable, such as the presence of a rollback procedure, impedes the progression of the deployment process.
 Establishing these criteria is pivotal for an accurate evaluation of deployment success.

-While we have seen a list of critical metrics and DevOps KPIs, it’s equally important to know how they develop in the DevOps lifecycle implementation process.
+While we have seen a list of critical metrics and DevOps KPIs, it’s equally important to understand how they evolve during the DevOps lifecycle implementation process.

 Steps to Implementing DevOps 'KPIs'